Anne Fairbairn: Personal life

+Awards and honours

 In 1995, she was awarded the Banjo Paterson Writing Award for Open Poetry.
 This was followed by the Order of Australia in 1998 for services to literature and international relations between Australia and the Middle East.

-In September 2005 Dr Fairbairn received the award, "Living for Others – Promoting Peace through Media, Arts and Culture" from the International and Inter-Religious Federation for World Peace presented in Sydney by Professor Marie Bashir AO, Governor of New South Wales.
+In September 2005, Fairbairn received the award, "Living for Others – Promoting Peace through Media, Arts and Culture" from the International and Inter-Religious Federation for World Peace presented in Sydney by Professor Marie Bashir AO, Governor of New South Wales.